-The Scheme's investments returned 5.94% (net of tax and expenses) for the year.
-Your accounts have been updated with interest at 5.94% this year.
+The Scheme's investments returned 3.38% (net of tax and expenses) for the year.
+In addition, the Trustees have agreed to maintain the Reserve Account at 0.5% and reduced the rate of return applied to members' accounts accordingly.
+The result is that your accounts have been updated with a return of 3.17% this year.